frivolta/rivoltafilippo-next/_posts/function-composition-with-react-and-compose.md

 };
 export default App;
 ```
-Imagine you want this component to be enhanced with some kind of information, in this very simple example we are
-passing a custom prop, a static user that in a real application you want to be fetched in some way:
+Imagine you want this component to be **enhanced with some kind of information**, in this very simple example we are passing a custom prop, a static user that in a real application you want to be fetched in some way:
 ```
 export const withUser = (Component) => (props) => {
   // Passing the user that you fetched